enriquezrene/enriquezrene.github.io/_posts/docker/2017-11-07-playing-around-with-docker.md

 How can I do that?

 In Docker we have a public repo of docker images that we can use to run our apps.
-Let's say that you want to use a docker with CentOS, so you can type in your terminal:
+Let's say that you want to use a docker container with CentOS, for it you can type in your terminal:

 ```sh
 $ docker search centos